vict0rsch/PaperMemory/Readme.md

 I'm regularly adding feature ideas in the [issues](https://github.com/vict0rsch/PaperMemory/issues).
 Feel free to go upvote the ones you'd like to see happen or submit your own requests.

+### Duplicates

+PaperMemory finds and merges duplicates based on their titles only.
+If you visit a paper which has the same title as an existing paper, it will not be added as a new paper, rather "attached" to the existing one.
+However, if the existing paper does not have a known publication venue and the new paper does, then they are switched to favour the one with a known publication venue.

 ## Demo